Before getting into this article, we want to make one thing very clear!

 If they are pulling out the good ol’ manipulation and guilt-tripping tactic, just walk away.

-As the rage builds and the tears start flowing, look right through them, and walk away mid-sentence.
+As the rage builds and the tears start flowing, you do not need to stick around for the manipulation and abuse.

 If you want to make a short statement, you can say, “We will have this conversation when you have settled down.
-I am walking away.”
+I am walking away (or hanging up).”
 (Say that with zero emotion in your voice.)

 The narcissist will never change.
 There is no such thing as “reasoning” with them.